 At the Nash equilibrium, the liquidity holding of each individual bank embedded in the network is proportional to its indegree Katz-Bonacich centrality measure.
-That is, the liquidity holding decision of a bank is related to how it is affected by the choices and shocks of its neighbours, of neighbours of neighbours, etc, weighted by the distance between banks in the network and the network attenuation factor, φ^k , where k is the length of the path.2 When banks are less (more) risk averse, liquidity collateral/signal value is larger (smaller), the network attenuation factor φ is larger (smaller), and liquidity multiplies faster (slower), resulting in larger (smaller) aggregate liquidity level and systemic liquidity risk.
-We also find that the contribution by each bank to the network risk is related to its (analogously defined) outdegree Katz-Bonacich centrality measure - that is, it depends upon how the individual bank's shocks propagate to its (direct and indirect) neighbours.
-These two centrality measures identify the key players in the determination of both liquidity levels and liquidity risk in the network.
+That is, the liquidity holding decision of a bank is related to how it is affected by its shocks, shocks of its neighours, of neighbours of neighbours, etc, weighted by the distance between banks in the network and the network attenuation factor, φ^k , where k is the length of the path.2 When banks are less (more) risk averse, liquidity collateral/signal value is larger (smaller), the network attenuation factor φ is larger (smaller), and liquidity multiplies faster (slower), resulting in larger (smaller) aggregate liquidity level and systemic liquidity risk.
+We also characterise the volatility of the aggregate liquidity and find that the contribution by each bank to the network risk is related to its (analogously defined) outdegree Katz-Bonacich centrality measure weighted by the standard deviation of its own shocks.
+That is, it depends upon how the individual bank's shock propagates to its (direct and indirect) neighbours.
+These two centrality measures identify the key players in the determination of aggregate liquidity levels and systemic liquidity risk in the network.

 We show also that, due to the network externality, there is a wedge between the central planner's optimum and the market equilibrium outcome.
 Individual banks maximise their own liquidity benefit and risk tradeoff taking into account how this is affected by the other agents' behaviour, but disregarding how their own behaviour affects other agents' payoff function.
-The planner instead is also concerned about how a bank's liquidity choice affects other banks' liquidity benefits - via the bank's outdegree links - and other banks' liquidity risk exposures - via the bank's outdegree volatility contribution.
-The central planner might desire a lower liquidity level when she is more concerned about the level of systemic liquidity risk in the network, while individual banks are only concerned with liquidity risk specific to their respective network location.
+That is, they do not take into account the impact that their decisions have on the overall system through the linkages in the interbank money markets.
+This implies that, in equilibrium, the network itself can act as an amplification mechanism of bank specific shocks.
+The planner instead is also concerned about how a bank's liquidity choice affects other banks' liquidity benefits and other banks' liquidity risk exposures.
+The planner might desire a lower liquidity level when she is more concerned about the level of systemic liquidity risk in the network, while individual banks are only concerned with liquidity risk specific to their respective network location.